-I'm currently in my second semester at Columbia's MFA creative writing program, concentrating in fiction.
+I'm currently in Columbia's MFA creative writing program, concentrating in fiction.
 I'm reading differently and more than ever before, understanding how people think, feel and develop so I can bring characters to life on the page, and learning how to structurally write moving stories.
 It's often an ambiguous, abstract and beautiful process of getting to those stories.
 I'm loving it.

 Two Miami Ad School creatives and I co-founded a non-profit ad agency called Classify Advertising (click here for link).